-1. Introduction
+1. Introduction 3

-2. General Principles
+2. General Principles 4

-3. Medio cal Research 2
+3. Medical Research 4

-3.1 Industry Sponsored Research 3
+3.1 Industry Sponsored Research 5

-3.2 Industry Sponsored Surveillance Studies 4
+3.2 Industry Sponsored Surveillance Studies 5

-3.3 Authorship of Research Findings 4
+3.3 Authorship of Research Findings 6

-4. Conti nuing Medical Education and Continuing Professional Development 4
+4. CME and CPD

-4.1 Travelling and lodging to attend academic activities 5
+4.1 Travelling and lodging to attend academic activities 6

-4.2 Sponsored CME programmes 5
+4.2 Sponsored CME programmes 7

-4.3 Pharma Company employed speakers 5
+4.3 Pharma Company employed speakers 7

-4.4 Satellite Symposia 5
+4.4 Satellite Symposia 7

-4.5 Medical Conferences 5
+4.5 Medical Conferences 7

-5. Drug Samples 7
+5. Drug Drug Samples

-6. Medi cal Representatives Visit to Healthcare Facilities 7
+6. Medical Representatives visit to healthcare facilities 9

-6.1 Gifts, Giveaways Vacations and support for Clinic refurbishing 7
+6.1 Gifts, Giveaways Vacations and support for Clinic refurbishing 10

-7. Role of Professional Speciality Organizations 8
+7. Role 10 Role of professional specialty organizations 10

-8. Produ act Endorsement 8
+8. Product Endorsement 11

-8.1 Peer-Selling 9
+8.1 Peer-Selling 11

-8.2 Affiliations 9

-0 Cuant ing a Dalamas 9
+8.2 Advisory Boards 11

-9. Creating a Balance
+9. Creating a Balance 11

-10. References 1
+10. Acknowledgement 12

-11. Acknowledgement
+11. References 13

-12. Appe ndix-I 13
+12. Appe Appendix-I

-1. Introduction:
+1. INTRODUCTION

 Healthcare professionals and pharma industry are an integral part of health care delivery system the world over.
 The prime beneficiary of the relationship of the two is the patient as long as this relationship is based on strong ethical principles.
 Ethical considerations in the recent years have been observed to be violated due to financial and economic interests.
-Thus this relationship has come under intense scrutiny and a lot of criticism during the last several years within Pakistan as well as globally.1-4 Pharma industry and the companies making medical devices and products, which help practicing modern medicine and healthcare professionals, have to interact with the industry for developing new treatment, conduct studies besides implementing clinical trials.^{5,6} However, their impact on patient care, medical research, medical education, besides physicians professional relationship with the industry are concerns constantly being expressed by the general public as well as the medical press.
-At the same time, one also hears voices which challenge these concerns and emphasize the positive value of these interactions which is also getting place in the media.7-8
+Thus this relationship has come under intense scrutiny and a lot of criticism during the last several years within Pakistan as well as globally.
+Pharma industry and the companies making medical devices and products which help practicing modern medicine and healthcare professionals have to interact with the industry for developing new treatment, conduct studies besides implementing clinical trials.
+However, their impact on patient care, medical research, medical education, besides physicians professional relationship with the industry are concerns constantly being expressed by the general public as well as the medical press.
+At the same time one also hears voices which challenge these concerns and emphasize the positive value of these interactions which is also getting place in the media.

 Physician's interaction with the pharmaceutical industry starts in the medical schools and continues till practice.
 The frequency with which healthcare professionals benefit from industry sponsored meals and samples decrease as they enter practice.
-However the frequency of receiving honoraria, conference travel and research funding increases as they become more busy in their practice. ^{10,11}
+However the frequency of receiving honoraria, conference travel and research funding increases as they become more busy in their practice.

-Studies have shown that receipt of money, gifts, even of minor value can have an impact on physicians prescribing decisions.
+Studies have shown that receipt of money, gifts even of minor value can have an impact on physicians prescribing decisions.
 Concerns have been expressed that all this eventually increases the cost of medical treatment.
-It has also been pointed out that if the research is funded and sponsored by the companies, it is more likely that the physicians conducting clinical trials will report favourable results.
+It has also been pointed out that if the research is funded and sponsored by the companies, it is more likely that the physicians conducting clinical trials will report favorable results.
 In view of these concerns, various countries have been addressing this issue, and there is a strong feeling that it is time to reassess the nature and extent of this relationship between healthcare professionals and the pharmaceutical trade and industry in Pakistan.

-In order to address this issue many professional bodies, both in the medical community and in the industry have established Codes of Ethical Practices, which serve to guide, monitor and censure its members.
+In order to address this issue many professional bodies both in the medical community and in the industry have established Codes of Ethical Practices which serve to guide, monitor and censure its members.
 These guidelines also extend to students and resident staff.
-Where these codes have been ineffectual, Governments of some countries have introduced legislation with punitive penalties to curb unethical practices.
+Where these codes have been ineffectual Governments of some countries have introduced legislation with punitive penalties to curb unethical practices.

-2. General Principles:
+2. General Principles